GeorgeCrawford15/EvolutionHQ/README.md

   - Input two two-gene genotypes for a more complex cross.
   - Displays offspring in a Punnett square format with ratios.

+- **Matrix Table**
+  - Input or upload data from a CSV file.
+  - Generates insights about most closely related species.

+- **Phylogenetic Tree Generator**
+  - Created automatically based on information from the matrix table.
+  - Highlights species of interest and can be downloaded.

+- **Evolution Educational Page**
+  - Provides clear and concise information about evolution.
+  - Includes checkpoint questions to ensure students' comprehension.

 - **Interactive Frontend**
   - Smooth animations for showing offspring cells.
   - Toggle between monohybrid and dihybrid cross sections.